mongo-express/mongo-express/README.md

 * Native Javascript types: strings, numbers, floats, lists, booleans, null, etc.
 * ObjectID: can also use ObjectId
 * ISODate: **Do not use Date, use ISODate**
+* Long/Double: use native Javascript numbers

 Not tested (probably broken):

-* Long/NumberLong
-* Double/NumberDouble (gets converted to Javascript number type)
 * Timestamp
 * DBRef
 * Binary/BinData